-Site Condition Monitoring provides a means of assessing the structure and function of H4060 in Scotland.
-Assessment is based on the results of assessments carried out between 2005 and 2015.
+Site Condition Monitoring provides a means of assessing the structure and function of H6150 in Scotland.
+Assessment is based on the results of assessments carried out between 2003 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H4060 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 1999 and 2010) to 39% in 2016.
-Six per cent of H4060 is assessed as recovering, a very slight decrease from 2012, presumably accounted for among the 7% of habitat now considered to be Favourable recovered.
-A further 12% of the extent is now reported to be Unfavourable but recovering due to management, three times the 2012 figure.
-2016 results for SSSI are similar to those for SACs, although based on number of features rather than extent data which is not available.
-Overall, 615ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 3564ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1444ha and 798ha respectively for 2012, a dramatic improvement.
-As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering exceeds the extent reported as declining, overall the judgement is that condition is improving.
+Within this period, the proportion of H6150 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 2003 and 2010) to 39% in 2016.
+Thirty-six per cent of H6150 is assessed as recovering, a slight increase from 2012.
+A further 14% of the extent is now reported to be Unfavourable but recovering due to management, nearly five times the 2012 figure.
+Two SSSI features are also considere to be Unfavourable but extent data is not available.
+Overall, 397ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 16882ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1055ha and 10193ha respectively for 2012, a substantial improvement.
+As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering significantly exceeds the extent reported as declining, overall condition is judged to be improving.